DC Failure to Yield Car Accident Lawyer

-When behind the wheel of a vehicle, all drivers are required to follow rules of the road, including yielding to others when appropriate.
-Unfortunately, some drivers act as though they maintain the right of way regardless, and their conduct is dangerous and potentially reckless.
-According to law, when a driver operates their vehicle in a way that puts others at risk of harm, and a collision and injuries or death result, they can be held liable.
+When behind the wheel of a vehicle, all drivers must follow the rules of the road, including yielding to others when appropriate.
+This imposes a legal duty on you, the driver.
+The ramifications of failing to meet this duty are both civil and criminal.
+Unfortunately, some drivers act as though they maintain the right of way regardless of what the rules say, and their conduct is dangerous and potentially reckless.
+Under the law, when a driver operates their vehicle in a way that puts others at risk of harm, and a collision, injuries, or death result, they can be held liable.
+However, just because the law enables you to hold a negligent driver liable does not mean everyone will believe your version of how the accident occurred.
+Our DC failure to yield car accident lawyers have over 70 years of experience persuading insurance companies and juries of just that.

-If you or a loved one were severely injured in an accident due to a reckless driver, a local attorney could help you seek compensation.
-A dedicated DC failure to yield accident lawyer could help navigate the steps to take immediately following a crash to after settlement negotiations.
-Washington, D.C. car accident lawyer Roger Gelb is known for his ability to hold drivers accountable for causing harm, having secured multi-million dollar recoveries for numerous accident victims.
+If you or a family member suffers injuries in an accident due to a reckless driver, a local attorney could help you seek compensation.
+A DC failure to yield accident lawyer could help navigate the steps to take immediately following a crash, through settlement negotiations.
+Washington, D.C. car accident attorney Roger Gelb is known for his ability to hold drivers accountable for causing harm.
+Gelb has secured multi-million dollar recoveries for accident victims over his career.
 Clients seeking personal communication with their lawyer will be pleased to know they will be in direct communication with Attorney Gelb throughout the legal process.
-As a recognized leading law firm that focuses on personal injury, Gelb & Gelb proudly helps people throughout the areas of Washington, D.C.
+This is one characteristic that sets us apart from the other firms in the area.
+As a recognized leading law firm that focuses on personal injury, Gelb & Gelb proudly helps people throughout the Washington, D.C area.

 How Can a Driver Be Liable For an Accident?